acz1992/adam-zdan-portfolio/README.md

 First iteration of personal portfolio website, using just HITML5, CSS3 and vanilla JavaScript.
 Proficiency in libraries and frameworks seems less valuable than demonstrating a fundamental understanding of the underpinning technologies.

 To do:
+Contact Me Page
+-1 Collect Social Media icons
+-2 Apply correct layout (flex)
+-3 Link to my profiles

 Portfolio Page
+-Plan Overlay page
--Figure out Header UL (margin-left: auto) bug that makes li element jump about -Harmonise portfolio page (border-radius of cards, blue drop shadow focused) -Take dummy screen shots of a few projects
+-Take dummy screen shots of a few projects
 -Create overlay for certain projects that need more info

+-Host on github simple javascript apps
+-Fork Listfull and host on vercel

-Contact Me Page
+Landing Page
--1 Collect Social Media icons
--2 link to my profiles
--3 Apply correct layout (flex)
+-FInd Temporary Pic (CV one)
+-Re-structure layout

 -Add styling:
 **First Stage**